Kinshasa: Language

-The official language of the Democratic Republic of the Congo, of which Kinshasa is the capital, is French (See: Kinshasa French vocabulary).
-Kinshasa is the largest officially Francophone city in the world, albeit that the vast majority of people either cannot speak French, or struggle in speaking it. although Lingala is widely used as a spoken language.
-French is the language of street signs, posters, newspapers, government documents, schools; it dominates plays, television, and the press, and it is used in vertical relationships among people of different social classes.
+The official language is French (See: Kinshasa French vocabulary).
+Kinshasa is the largest officially Francophone city in the world, though many residents struggle to speak it.
+Although Lingala is widely used as a spoken national language, French is the language of street signs, posters, newspapers, government documents, schools; it dominates plays, television, and the press, and it is used in vertical relationships among people of different social classes.
 People of the same class, however, speak the Congolese languages (Kikongo, Lingala, Tshiluba or Swahili) among themselves.
+Kinshasa hosted the 14th Francophonie Summit in October 2012.